 The tactic of avoidance is a valuable one, even for experienced martial artists.
 Why?
 Because the longer you engage in a confrontation the greater the odds are that you will get injured.

-It's for this reason that in my Personal Protection Workshops I like to teach some basic counter-surveillance skills... so you can shake a tail if you're being followed.
+It's for this reason that in my Personal Protection Workshops I teach basic counter-surveillance skills... so you can shake a tail if you're being followed.

 If I'm teaching at night I like to include some basic Escape & Evasion skills.
 The scenario is that you're alone at night - maybe overseas - and you think you're being followed.
 What can you do?